MoreMoney-Finance/contracts/README.md

 ## Contracts overview

-- `Stablecoin`: The mintable stablecoin
+- `Stablecoin`: The mintable stablecoin (also provides ERC3156 flash loans)
 - `IsolatedLendingTranche` and `Tranche`: The user-facing contract ERC721 contract representing a tranche of tokens against which a user can borrow.
 - `Strategy`: The abstract parent class of all the strategies in the `strategies` subfolder, to which the `Tranche` contracts forward their assets.
 There are auto-repaying strategies (`YieldConversionStrategy` and its descendants) and compounding strategies (e.g. `YieldYakStrategy`), as well as `SimpleHoldingStrategy` which does not generate yield.
 - `oracles/*`: A selection of fine oracles.
 Liquidity pools are tracked jointly with general TWAP oracles.
 There are means to proxy from one ground-truth oracle to derived oracles (e.g. via TWAP).
 - `Roles`: Contracts declare which roles they play and which other roles they depend on. `DependencyController` keeps track of all this and `Executor`/`controller-actions` are ways to effect changes to the roles system.
 The `roles` subfolder shoehorns the solidity type system into providing some typechecking support of role dependencies.
+- `Vault`: Currently not deployed, part of future protocol plans for cross-asset lending

 ## Roles